prnav06/ML/README.md

 ## Project Structure

-    SA Heart.csv: Dataset used for the project. main.ipynb: Jupyter Notebook containing the code and analysis.
+    SA Heart.csv: Dataset used for the project.
+    CHD.py: Jupyter Notebook containing the code and analysis.
     README.md: Documentation for the project.

 ## References